ZeusWPI/zeus.ugent.be/content/blog/22-23/fingerprint_sensor.md

 ## The Microcontroller

-Seeing as the sensor would need to be able to communicate with [lockbot](https://github.com/zeusWPI/lockbot) somehow, and because I wanted it to use Mattermost commands to let users add or delete their fingerprint to or from the system, the microcontroller controlling the sensor was going to have to have some form of networking capability.
+Seeing as the sensor would need to be able to communicate with [lockbot](https://github.com/zeusWPI/lockbot) (the robot attached to our door that (un)locks it) somehow, and because I wanted it to use Mattermost commands to let users add or delete their fingerprint to or from the system, the microcontroller controlling the sensor was going to have to have some form of networking capability.

 At the beginning of the project I was using an Arduino with an ethernet shield we had laying around to power the whole thing.
 This worked fine, however there